A Haunted House: Critical response

-On Rotten Tomatoes, the film has an approval rating of 9% based on 53 reviews, with an average rating of 2.59/10.
-The site's critical consensus reads, "A Haunted House seeks to offend every sensibility, but its greatest sin: not being funny!"
-On Metacritic, the film has a weighted average score of 20 out of 100, based on 16 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Joe Leydon of Variety wrote: "The hit-to-miss ratio is less than impressive throughout A Haunted House, a frenetic and freewheeling satirical comedy that only sporadically scores a bull's-eye while aiming at easy targets."

 Frank Scheck of The Hollywood Reporter said the film "Too often settles for raunchiness instead of wit."
-Scheck praises Wayans and Atkins for their performances but concludes "the parody genre is as played out as the film styles being sent up."
+Scheck praises Wayans and Atkins for their performances, but concludes that "the parody genre is as played out as the film styles being sent up."

 Nick Swardson was nominated for a Golden Raspberry Award for Worst Supporting Actor for his performance in the film.

 Home media

-A Haunted House was released on DVD, Blu-ray, Ultraviolet, and digital copy on April 23, 2013.
+A Haunted House was released on DVD, Blu-ray, Ultraviolet and digital copy on April 23, 2013.

 Sequel

-On April 8, 2013, it was confirmed that Wayans, Open Road, and IM Global Octane will produce a sequel due to the financial success of the first film.
-The sequel had begun shooting in early July 2013.
-On April 18, 2014 a sequel titled A Haunted House 2 was released.
+On April 8, 2013, it was confirmed that Wayans, Open Road, and IM Global Octane would produce a sequel due to the financial success of the first film.
+The sequel had begun shooting in late August 2013.
+A Haunted House 2 was released on April 18, 2014.